Mia-acton/SOC-FPGA-VGA-VERILOG/index.md

 I decided to build each part in stages, beginning with Pac-Man on a blank screen to confirm that my coordinate system and circle-drawing logic were correct.
 Next, I added two ghosts to verify spatial alignment and ensure that the characters appeared consistently across frames.
 Once I introduced the maze structure, the complexity increased significantly - particularly with object alignment and priority ordering, since Pac-Man must always appear on top of the background elements.

 Despite the unexpected challenges, working through these problems gave me a much deeper understanding of VGA timing, pixel-based rendering, and hardware-driven graphics.
 The iterative process of refining each component ultimately shaped the final version of my project.
-Below are some of the early visuals I produced as I experimented with drawing Pac-Man and refining the layout of the scene.
+Below are some of the early visuals I produced as I experimented with drawing Pac-Man and refining the layout of my design.

 ![Image 1](pacman2.jpg)
 ![Image 1](pacman3.jpg)

 ### **Code Adaptation**
-I decided to use the Stripes template code as the foundation for my project, modifying it so that instead of solid colour bands, it would draw pixel-based shapes for my Pac-Man scene.
+I decided to use the Stripes template code as the foundation for my project, modifying it so that instead of solid colour bands, it would draw pixel-based shapes for my Pac-Man design.
 To do this, I reorganised the template into clearly defined sections and assigned priority levels to each graphic element.
 This allowed lower-priority objects (like the maze walls) to be drawn first, while higher-priority objects (such as Pac-Man and the ghosts) were drawn afterward so they would appear on top.

 The first modification I made was replacing the original stripe-generation logic with my own conditional checks for specific pixel regions.
 I began with the lowest-priority component - the maze grid - and created it by defining rectangular regions line by line using row and column comparisons.
 Once the walls rendered correctly, I added additional sections for the pac-dots, ghosts, and finally Pac-Man.
 This step-by-step restructuring demonstrated how the original template could be adapted from simple coloured stripes into a layered, fully customised VGA image.

-As I developed each part of the scene, I found myself gradually building more confidence with how VGA timing and pixel drawing actually work.
+As I developed each part of my design, I found myself gradually building more confidence with how VGA timing and pixel drawing actually work.
 The ghosts, for example, are made from a combination of small rectangles: one block for the body and smaller ones for the eyes and pupils, each controlled by their own pixel-range conditions.
 Pac-man is a circular region with a triangualr section removed from the mouth, which pushed me to experiment with different mathematical expressions and shape cut-outs.
-Although the code looks long, the logic behind it is surprisingly intuitive - it felt almost like assembling a picture piece by piece, with each new if statement adding another element to the final scene.
+Although the code looks long, the logic behind it is surprisingly intuitive - it felt almost like assembling a picture piece by piece, with each new if statement adding another element to the final design.

 ![Image](maze.png)
 ![Image](wallspacdots.png)